 Why do you think these “burgers” are so trendy right now?
 They’re everywhere!

 There’s always going to be a new food trend; some new product people have been promised will be better for their health.
-I think it’s good that people are starting to think about the way our food system impacts the environment (that’s why I wrote my upcoming book Food Fix).
+I think it’s good that people are starting to think about the way our food system impacts the environment (that’s why I wrote my book Food Fix).
 There are lots of things happening right now demanding we focus our attention on that problem, like devastating fires, declining soil quality and quantity, and pollution in our air, land, and water.

 Being vegan is better for our environmental and climate problems.
 (However, growing rice and soy produces greenhouse gas emissions, too).
 But it is not better than eating food or animals from a regenerative farm.
 Savvy food marketing and misinformation tells consumers otherwise.
 People think they’re doing the right thing for their health and the planet, so these fake burgers have gained popularity.

 If someone isn’t a vegetarian or vegan, or doesn’t have any other health reason to avoid meat, would you suggest they go for a regular beef burger over these meat substitutes?

 Grass-fed beef is always the better option — regenerative is even better — but I would avoid CAFO beef and fake meat.
 I’m 100% on board with a plant-rich diet.
 In fact, I always recommend three-quarters of every meal be from colorful vegetables.
 But if you’re going to eat anything “meat-like,” go for the real deal, make it a side and not the star of the meal, and focus on quality.

 And if someone is trying to reduce red meat from their diets — including those who are concerned about their environmental impact — what would you suggest they go for on a menu instead of these meat substitute burgers?